As a new mum, here's how to handle the first 24 hours at home with your baby

-There is no moment more exciting and terrifying in equal measure as when you bring your new baby home from the hospital and realise that you are now in charge of keeping this tiny human alive, protected and safe.
+There is no moment more exciting and terrifying in equal measure than when you bring your new baby home from the hospital and realise that you are now in charge of keeping this tiny human alive, protected and safe.

 It is a pretty overwhelming thought.